How to Set Ambitious Goals with OKRs

 As Christina Wodtke, author of Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results, says, a good objective “is designed to get people jumping out of bed in the morning with excitement.”

 To begin, solicit suggestions from your entire team on what the objective should be and include senior team members in an official brainstorming process.
+Enrich everyone with the data that will help them see the "why" behind the suggestions the team generates.
 This will help create buy-in at all levels.

 Consider this hypothetical objective for a district that is in the process of rolling out a new cross-curricular, personalized literacy initiative: